HINKOKO/holbertonschool-shell_v2/README.md

 ## License

-Our simple shell is open-source, free to download and use without permissions.
+This C-Simple-Shell is open-source, free to download and use without permissions.